 Spalding reported on the Hawai'i education and outreach that has taken place since the March Council meeting.
 Ishizaki provided a presentation on protected species issues to the Rotary Club of Pearl Ridge in May.
 The weekly Mike Buck Show continues to be co-sponsored by the Council with Council family addressing different issues.
 The Council will co-sponsor the 'Aimalama Lunar Conference in September at the University of Hawai'i at Manoa.
 A handout on the Presidential Task Force on Combating IUU Fishing and Seafood Fraud was distributed to Council members.
 It includes information on the TransPacific Partnership.
 John Henderschedt from the NOAA Fisheries Office of International Affairs and Seafood Inspection will be presenting at the Fishers Forum and the Council meeting.
 John Henderschedt from the NOAA Fisheries Office of International Affairs and Seafood Inspection will be presenting at the Fishers Forum and the Council meeting.
-In September the Council will have an exhibit at the Hawai'i Science Teachers Association.
-The Council is also working with DMWR on the American Samoa education project in Ta'u.
+John Henderschedt from the NOAA Fisheries Office of International Affairs and Seafood Inspection will be presenting at the Fishers Forum and the Council is also working with DMWR on the American Samoa education project in Ta'u.
 DMWR staff is currently teaching the last module, which is on creel surveys.
 There will be community outreach afterwards.